-Anatomy and Physiology I is a content-heavy course.
-Your primary assignment for each Module is to build for yourself a foundation that will carry you through the rest of your developing career.
-So, beginning a module/lecture topic, your assignment will be to gain a working knowledge of the module content presented.
-Each Module will have a Learning Guide that will walk you through the particular goals and points worthy of consideration in preparation for an assessment.
+Anatomy and Physiology is a content-heavy course.
+And your primary assignment for each lecture topic is to build a foundation that will carry you through the rest of your developing career.
+So, with the beginning of a module/lecture topic, your assignment is to gain a working knowledge of the body of material being presented.
+To start, each Module will have a Learning Guide that will walk you through the particular goals and points worthy of consideration in preparation for an assessment.
 The module content is outlined in the "Lecture Outline."
 The Lecture Outline will have the following functions:

-- The "Lecture Outline" is designed for note taking purposes. - The "Lecture Outline" is your study outline. - The "Lecture Outline" is also the exam outline.
+- The "Lecture Outline" is designed for note-taking purposes. - The "Lecture Outline" is your study outline. - The "Lecture Outline" is also the exam outline.
 If something is on the outline you will need to know it.
 If something is not on the outline, you do not need to know it, even if it is in the textbook.